 That being said, I know without a doubt God has forgiven me once I repented and asked for his forgiveness.
-However, there are things I allowed to take place that I knew were wrong and I have to live with that.
+However, there are things I allowed to take place that I knew was wrong and I have to live with that.

-God’s word says all sin is equal
+God’s word says so

 Even though I have received God’s grace and mercy in this I feel someone else should NOT.
 That is so wrong of me!